Tokyo Paralympics day-by-day guide

 Again, it's an early start with the second of two days of triathlon finals and the much-anticipated clash in the women's PTS5 event (00:30) between Rio silver medallist Lauren Steadman and former swimmer Claire Cashmore, who switched sports after Rio.
 The pair have dominated the category since then but defending champion Grace Norman of the USA will also be a danger.
 George Peasgood goes in the men's PTS5 event (00:30) before taking part in the cycling road races later in the programme.

-Steadman's fellow Strictly Come Dancing alumni Will Bayley will hope to be part of the men's table tennis MS7 final when the session starts at 02:00 while the first Paralympian to appear on the show, sprinter Jonnie Peacock, gets his bid for a third consecutive Paralympic title under way in the heats of the T64 event (13:22).
+Steadman's fellow Strictly Come Dancing alumni and Rio gold medallist Will Bayley will hope to be part of the men's table tennis MS7 final (03:45) while the first Paralympian to appear on the show, sprinter Jonnie Peacock, gets his bid for a third consecutive 100m Paralympic title under way in the heats of the T64 event (13:23).

 In Rio, British boats won three rowing golds and this time around the mixed coxed four, the double sculls of Lauren Rowles and Laurence Whiteley and Ben Pritchard in the PR1 single sculls will be aiming to continue that run of success when the finals get under way from 01:30.